dragonGR/AdvancedMemoryManager/README.md

 - Memory copying with error handling
 - Detailed memory block management with reference counting
 - Memory defragmentation to consolidate free blocks
+- Memory pooling for efficient allocation of fixed-size blocks
 - Example usage in the `main` function

 ## Getting Started